 In order to investigate the potential flood risk, the impact of flooding and protection of the 15 substations, Arcus undertook the following:

 - Obtained previous flood records for fluvial, pluvial, coastal and sewers

 - Reviewed Biennial Reports, Strategic Flood Risk Assessments and Flood Models

-- Reviewed available topographical information to ascertain most likely source of flooding
+- Reviewed available topographical information to ascertain the most likely source of flooding

 - Consultation with Scottish Water, SEPA and local Councils